Nuffield College, Oxford: Buildings

 Nuffield is located on the site of the basin of the Oxford Canal to the west of Oxford.
 The land on which the college stands was formerly the city's principal canal basin and coal wharfs..

-The architect Austen Harrison, who had worked in Greece and Palestine, was appointed by the University to design the buildings.
+The architect Austen Harrison, who had worked in Greece and British Mandatory Palestine, was appointed by the University to design the buildings.
 His initial design, heavily influenced by Mediterranean architecture, was rejected by Nuffield, who called it "un-English" and refused to allow his name to be associated with it.
 Harrison reworked the plans, aiming for "something on the lines of Cotswold domestic architecture", as Nuffield wanted.
 The plans were approved by Lord Nuffield in 1940.
 Construction of the college began after the war in 1949.
 Restrictions on construction after the Second World War meant that work on the college was not completed until 1960.
 The original plan for the college to occupy land on both sides of Worcester Street was scaled down as a result of budget and material shortages, and to this day the land to the west of the college is occupied by a "temporary" car park.
 In one change, the tower, which had been planned to be ornamental, was redesigned to hold the college's library.
 It was the first tower built in Oxford for 200 years and is about 150 ft tall, including the flèche on top.
 The buildings are arranged around two quadrangles, with residential accommodation for students and fellows in one, and the hall, library and administrative offices in the other.
 The chapel has stained glass windows designed by John Piper.

 The architectural aesthetic of the final design, particularly the tower and its flèche, has attracted some criticism; unlike the other "dreaming spires" of Oxford, Nuffield's tower is a masonry-clad steel-framed book-stack.
 The architectural historian Sir Howard Colvin said that Harrison's first design was Oxford's "most notable architectural casualty of the 1930s"; it has also been described as a "missed opportunity" to show that Oxford did not live "only in the past".
 Reaction to the architecture of the college has been largely unfavourable.
 In the 1960s, it was described as "Oxford's biggest monument to barren reaction".
 The tower has been described as "ungainly", and marred by repetitive windows.
 The travel writer Jan Morris wrote that the college was "a hodge-podge from the start".
 However, the architectural historian Sir Nikolaus Pevsner, although unimpressed with most of the college, thought that the tower helped the Oxford skyline and predicted it would "one day be loved".
 The writer Simon Jenkins doubted Pevsner's prediction, and claimed that "vegetation" was the "best hope" for the tower – as well as the rest of the college.